-continue, with ever decreasing intervals of Reynolds number ΔRe between them, producing after awhile such a complex maze of frequencies, harmonics, sums, and differences, as to be interpreted as turbulence.
-Indeed, one finds the onset of turbulence described in just this manner in the classic fluid mechanics textbook of Landau and Lifshitz (1959).
+It is exceedingly difficult to construct experimental apparatus that is clean enough, and free enough from the effects of finite lengths of the cylinders, to reveal what happens next as one turns up the Reynolds number.
+However, despite the absence of clean experiments, it seemed obvious before the 1970's what would happen: The sequence of bifurcations would continue, with ever decreasing intervals of Reynolds number Δ Re between them, producing after a while such a complex maze of frequencies, harmonics, sums, and differences, as to be interpreted as turbulence.
+Indeed, one finds the onset of turbulence described in just this manner in the classic fluid mechanics textbook of Landau and Lifshitz (1959), based on earlier research by Landau (1944).

 The 1970's and 1980's brought a major breakthrough in our understanding of the onset of turbulence.
 This breakthrough came from studies of model dynamical systems with only a few degrees of freedom, in which nonlinear effects play similar roles to the nonlinearities of the Navier-Stokes equation.
-These studies revealed only a handful of routes to irregular or unpredictable behavior known as chaos, and none were of the Landau-Lifshitz type.
-However, one of these routes starts out in the same manner as does rotating Couette flow: As a control parameter (Reynolds number for Couette flow) is gradually increased, first oscillations with one fundamental frequency f_1 and its harmonics turn on; then a second frequency f_2 and its harmonics turn on, along with sums and differences of f_1 and f_2 ; and then, suddenly, chaos sets in.
+These studies revealed only a handful of routes to irregular or unpredictable behavior known as chaos, and none were of the Landau type.
+However, one of these routes starts out in the same manner as does rotating Couette flow: As a control parameter (Reynolds number for Couette flow) is gradually increased, first oscillations with one fundamental frequency f_1 and its harmonics turn on; then a second frequency f_2 (incommensurate with the first) and its harmonics turn on, along with sums and differences of f_1 and f_2 ; and then, suddenly, chaos sets in.
 Moreover, the chaos is clearly not being produced by a complicated superposition of other, new frequencies; it is fundamentally different from that.
-The best Couette-flow experiments of the 1980's and later appear to confirm that the onset of turbulence goes by this route; see Fig. 15.16c.